Looping

 For many Workflows, it's useful to be able to loop over an array of items or to loop a certain number of times.
 If your Workflow processes files on an SFTP server, for example, you might want to loop over an array of files on the server.
 If your Workflow sends alerts to users, you might want to loop over an array of users.

 The loop connector allows you to loop over an array of items, or you can loop a predetermined number of times.
-After adding a loop step to your integration, you can then add steps within the loop that will execute repeatedly.
+After adding a loop step to your Workflow, you can then add steps within the loop that will execute repeatedly.

 Looping over arrays of records